 As always, Smash Balloon will show a feed by default.
 If this isn’t your event calendar, then you can add the calendar’s code following the same process described above.

 We hope this article helped you learn how to add a Facebook event calendar in WordPress.
-You may also want to see our expert pick of the best Facebook plugins for your blog, or how to create an email newsletter the right way.
+You may also want to see our expert picks for the best Facebook plugins for your blog or learn how to create an email newsletter the right way.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

 Lilja Níelsdóttir says